tensorone logo

 MCP (Model Coordination Protocol)

-• Graceful failure and fallback paths
+• Failover and fallback routing

 Pydantic AI

-• Fast error tracing
+• Fast error propagation for tracing

 Supporting Tools

-Common Patterns
+Common Design Patterns

 Deployment Targets